Dynamic Stamp Secrets

 app.getPath ("user", "stamps");

-Results shown below in Figure 1.
+The results are shown below in Figure 2.

-Figure 1 – Acrobat Stamp Folders
+Figure 2 — Locating the Acrobat Stamp Folders

 event.value = this.documentFileName;

-When you place the stamp on a PDF, it will display the name of the stamp file, not the name of the file on which the stamp is placed.
+When you place the stamp on a PDF, it will display the name of the Stamp File, not the name of the file on which the stamp is placed.

 Limitations

-There is only one serious limitation to a dynamic-stamp script.
-Stamp files do not execute JavaScript like a normal PDF file.
+There is only one serious limitation to a dynamic stamp script.
+Stamp Files do not execute JavaScript like a normal PDF file.
 For example, there are no document or page events.
 Variables and functions cannot be defined in a document script.
 The only scripts guaranteed to execute are the calculation scripts of the fields placed on the stamp.
 Everything necessary to execute this script must be present in the script.

-Another, less-important limitation is that the event.rc value is meaningless in a dynamic stamp calculation script.
+Another, less important limitation is that the event.rc value is meaningless in a dynamic stamp calculation script.
 It doesn’t block the field from acquiring the assigned value as it would in a normal calculation script.

 Privileges

-Figure 2 – Identity Object Entry from the Acrobat JavaScript Reference
+Figure 3 — Identity Object Entry from the Acrobat JavaScript Reference

-Dynamic scripts can call functions defined in a Folder-level script, so if you need some privileged code for your stamp, you can always place it in an external script file.
+Dynamic scripts can call functions defined in a Folder level script, so if you need some privileged code for your stamp, you can always place it in an external script file.

 The secrets